Download Updated Rulebook: 2019 NTT IndyCar Series Rulebook (Full)

 14.1.2.
 Questions to be submitted and will be answered via IRIS.
 Modifications must be approved seven (7) days prior to the date of intended use.

 14.1.3.
 All parts provided by an Approved Supplier must be used as supplied without modification unless otherwise approved by INDYCAR and stated in these Rules or in update bulletins.

 14.1.4.
 Approved Suppliers must submit bulletins to INDYCAR for approval prior to releasing bulletins to Entrants.
 Once submitted bulletins are approved by INDYCAR, Members are subject to enforcement by INDYCAR.

 14.1.5.
 All original Manufacturer identification markings and/or tags must remain as supplied.

-14.1.8.
-The drink bottle must be installed on the top side of the underwing or under the structural front sidepod.
+14.1.7.
+The drink bottle, if utilized, must be installed in one (1) of the following locations: on the top side of the underwing, under the structural front sidepod, or on the structural front sidepod.

 14.2.
 Development Areas, Reproduction Parts, and Direct Purchase Parts

 184.108.40.206.
 The following areas are open for development.
 The mating part(s) must remain as supplied, and the areas must otherwise comply with the Rules.

 22.214.171.124.3.
 Treatments and coatings of the inside of the gearbox and/or gearbox internals,

 126.96.36.199.4.
 Treatments and coatings of all bearing surfaces.